pointcache/Unity3d-CSVDatabase/README.md

 # Unity3d-CSVDatabase
 Super simple database feeding from CSV files for unity engine.

-Allows you to have data in CSV file scanned and turned into CSVObject holding all that data as a dictionary of string + object (name + value).
+Allows you to have data in CSV files scanned and turned into CSVObject holding all that data as a dictionary of string + object (name + value).

 Current features:
 * Inheritance (depth of 1000 is the default limit)